 Choosing Fish

 You can make this chowder with several different varieties of white fish.
 However, a firm fish that holds its shape when cooked makes the best chowder.
 Some great choices include halibut, cod, scrod, grouper, and mahi.
 You can even make it with salmon.
-Stay away from flounder and other fish that have small easily-flaked textures.
+Stay away from flounder and other fish that have small, easily flaked textures.

 For easy preparation, choose fish fillets.
 Inspect the fillet for bones before cutting it into cubes.